 There is, however, a maximum limit of 300 pipelines per program (across all types).
-These can be front-end code quality or front-end deployment pipelines.

 Before you configure front-end pipelines, please review the AEM Quick Site Creation Journey for an end-to-end guide through the easy-to-use AEM Quick Site Creation tool.
 This journey will help you streamline your front-end development and allow you to quickly customize your site with no back-end AEM knowledge.